enyst/OpenHands-Server/README.md

 # OpenHands Server

+As of 2025-08-15 this is a work in progress and subject to rapid change.

 A REST/WebSocket interface for OpenHands AI Agent.
 This server provides HTTP and WebSocket endpoints to interact with the OpenHands agent programmatically.

 ## Quickstart